mekael/WFClassic/README.md

 # WFClassic

-A server emulator which allows you to play older versions of warframe, 7.3 => 7.10.
+A server emulator which allows you to play older versions of warframe, currently 7.x versions are playbable directly.
+The two 8.x versions require the use of the OpenWF bootstrapper which can be found here [OpenWF Homepage](https://openwf.io/).

-This work a combination of information from the [SpaceNinjaServer](https://onlyg.it/OpenWF/SpaceNinjaServer) project, additional reverse engineering of earlier builds, trial and error, and a decent amount of coffee.
+This work a combination of information from the [OpenWF SpaceNinjaServer](https://onlyg.it/OpenWF/SpaceNinjaServer) project, additional reverse engineering of earlier builds, trial and error, and a decent amount of coffee.
 Currently using .net9 and sqlite for persistence, linux and windows are both supported and builds are self contained, so no runtime install is necessary.

 # Getting started

-Download the version of the 7x branch you'd like to play using the steam console, here is the command to download the 7.9 version
+Download the version of the game that you'd like to play using the steam console, here is the command to download the 7.9 version

 ```
 download_depot 230410 230411 6399786153404128119